Thursday, February 4, 2016

 Filmbook Dictionary: Cult Movie: A personal favorite film, usually low-budget film that is undeniably flawed in some way, and also includes either a cross-genre/multi-genre scenario or some other kind of weird off-beat quality that makes the film outside of the mainstream, but still has a limited but devoted and loyal following.
 (Borrowed from dowse.com and improved upon by myself.)

 When I was a very young UNLV film student, years ago, there was a coffee shop across the street at Tropicana off of Harmon called Cafe Espresso Roma.
 It's now, either a pizza place or a hookah club or something, but back when I first started college, I always wanted to go there because from what I could tell and hear, this was where all the artistic and intelligensia at the university seemed to hang out, or at least the cool artistic ones that I wanted to be apart of.
 I don't know if it ever actually was a place like that, but it seemed to be.
-Unfortunately, I never go a cup there, but one of the things they tried to do in their last days was that once a week, they would have a cult movie night, and every week they’d show a rare, weird, and sometimes rarely-seen cult film.
+Unfortunately, I never got a cup there, but one of the things they tried to do in their last days was that once a week, they would have a cult movie night, and every week they’d show a rare, weird, and sometimes rarely-seen cult film.
 It didn't work, but one of the films they showed curiously to me was "The Bad Seed".
-I never really considered it a cult movie, actually at the time, it was taken quite seriously.
+I kinda found this weird 'cause I never really considered it a cult movie.
+Actually at the time, it was taken quite seriously.